Ages 14 to 17

 This person organizes and supervises the overall camp program and schedule.
 This includes cabin activities, classes, evening activities, themes and special days.
 They serve as part of the leadership team at camp and provide supervision and support for the non-counseling staff.
 This person will have prior administrative and leadership experience, have prior experience at Camp Tall Turf, and be at least 21 years of age.

 This person performs all duties related to camper illness/health or hygienic needs.
 They maintain and record communications with parents regarding health issues and assist in determining when campers require medical attention or should return home.
 The Health Officer distributes and records all prescription and non-prescription medication for both campers and staff and is responsible for laundering soiled linens.
-The Health Officer trains staff in state and ACA health regulations and must be at least 18 years old with the appropriate certifications.
+The Health Officer trains staff in state and ACA health regulations and must be at least 18 years old with the appropriate certifications (see job description for eligibility details).

 This person will serve as the caretaker of the Nature Center and Barn, developing and maintaining interesting displays, daily cleaning, and promoting environmentally friendly behavior and recycling.
 This Specialist will be responsible for preparing 90 minute age appropriate activities as well as supervising and interacting with campers who come to the Nature Center during free swim and class time.
 This individual will be at least 18 years old with some experience and knowledge in developing nature programs, and a definite love for all of God’s creatures from snails to snakes.